 Listed on the Aiken Historic Register, the Farmers Market sells fresh produce including corn, tomatoes, beans, fruit, baked goods, and local meats and cheeses.
 Goods are displayed on the tables built by farmers and families of Aiken County over 50 years ago.
 The Market, now as then, is a place where produce is sold and conversation and recipes are shared with friends, old and new.

-Local beef, Pork, Chicken, Eggs, Raw Milk & Cheese
+Local beef, Pork, Chicken, Eggs, Honey

 This is just a sample of what we've seen at the market so far.
 Things are always changing with the season.
 We look forward to seeing you at the market soon!